 After teaching at the University of Westminster I worked at The Guardian (UK) for twenty years as assistant foreign editor

 and chief foreign leader-writer (1983-2003).
 With my wife and constant partner for over 50 years, Aelfthryth Gittings (who

 died in December 2012), we brought up four sons and travelled widely in South America, Asia and Europe.
 In 2001-03 we set

 up The Guardian's first staff office on the Chinese mainland, in Shanghai.
+Afterwards we moved to Shipton under Wychwood in

-of the Oxford International Encyclopaedia of Peace.
-I served as a judge on the International People's Tribunal on 1965 Crimes against Humanity in Indonesia, and co-edited the Final Report.
+as a judge on the International People's Tribunal on 1965 Crimes against Humanity in Indonesia, and co-edited the Final Report.

 More recently I have written on the perception of global existential risks, and I am studying China's policy towards the Ukraine

 China's nuclear policy -- an opportunity for dialogue?
 (April 2023).

 International Law and Institutions and the Pursuit of Peace (chapter in new Oxford Handbook of Peace History) (March 2023).

 Making sense of China's Ukraine policy (Jan.
 2023).